-At October 31, 2013, there were 5,791,497 options granted and outstanding, and 3,476,753 available for grant under the Plan.
+At September 18, 2015, there are 5,991,534 options granted and outstanding, and 6,655,238 available for grant under the Plan.

-The Board recommends that holders of Common Shares vote in favour of these resolutions.
+The Board recommends that holders of Common Shares vote in favour of this resolution.

-In order to be approved, the resolutions must be passed by a majority of the votes cast collectively by the holders of the Common Shares present in person or represented by proxy at the Meeting.
+In order to be approved, the resolution must be passed by a majority of the votes cast collectively by the holders of the Common Shares present in person or represented by proxy at the Meeting.

-In the absence of a contrary instruction, the persons designated by management of the Company in the enclosed form of proxy intend to vote FOR the resolutions.
+In the absence of a contrary instruction, the persons designated by management of the Company in the enclosed form of proxy intend to vote FOR this resolution.